urvesh254/30DaysOfCode-PhoenixClub/README.md

 > **Phoenix Discord Server Link**:  https://discord.gg/YQpr68ZvzH

-> **Contribute your code if you solve this problems in other language then Python so other can improve their skill in perticular language.**
+> **Contribute your code if you solve this problems in other language then Python so other can improve their skill in particular language.**

 ## ✨Contribution Steps
 1. Fork the repository.